qiuxintao101/cobra/docs/detail.rst

 FOLDER ``Analysis``
 =============================================

-In this folder, the final output files are stored.
-Most users want to examine the files in here for further analysis.
+The final output results are stored here.

 Sub-folder ``preprocessed_files``
 ----------------------------------------------

 Stores results related to bam, bed, bigwig, read counts.

-.. note:: Output files in this folder do not need to examine unless itermidate output files are interested to the user.
+.. note:: Output files in this folder do not need to be examined unless itermediate output files are of interest to the user.

 Sub-folder ``clustering_analysis``